KidPudel/Iggy-s-Vault/blender shortcuts.md

 - shift+tab: enable snap during transform. can be enabled with different targets
 - h: hide
 	- alt+h: unhide
+- f:
+	- sculpt mode:
-- f: change the size of a brush in sculpting
+		- change the size of a brush in sculpting
 		- shift+f: change the strength of a brush
+	- edit mode: fill at edge with face
 - ctrl+i: invert something like mask brush effect, to paint only on originally masked area
 - shift: invokes smooth brush type in any brush type
 - ctrl+p: assign (1) child object to the (2) parent object